vinit-desai/expertiza/setup/Development.md

     ```
 ## Work on the local application

-1. Login to the MySQL database using:
+1. Log in to the MySQL database using:
    ```bash
    mysql -u dev -proot
    ```
-2. Then run these SQL commands to see the available user logins:
+2. Execute the following SQL commands to view available user logins:
    ```sql
    show databases;
    use expertiza_development;
    select name, role_id from users limit 25;
    ```
-3. Use the name from the `users` table according to the role and use this `name` to login with password being `password` for all users.
+3. Choose a name from the `users` table according to the role, and use this `name` to log in with the password set to `password` for all users.

 ## Access installation of Expertiza from outside the VCL (Optional)
 ```bash